metacpan/metacpan-cpan-extracted/distros/U/UI-Various/README.md

 hash directly.

 Boxes can not have visible borders in [Curses::UI](https://metacpan.org/pod/Curses%3A%3AUI) as they are currently "faked" and do not use a proper [Curses::UI](https://metacpan.org/pod/Curses%3A%3AUI) element.
+This also sometimes leads to a Curses interface needing slightly more space than the equivalent RichTerm one.
+In addition [Curses::UI](https://metacpan.org/pod/Curses%3A%3AUI) has limitations concerning the alignment of the widgets.

+Running `[Main::mainloop](https://metacpan.org/pod/UI%3A%3AVarious%3A%3AMain#mainloop---main-event-loop-of-an-application)` more than once causes [Tk](https://metacpan.org/pod/Tk) to abort with sporadic (about 1 in 9) segmentation violations in Tk's internal code.
+In addition there are sporadic core dumps when running Tk in a virtual X11 framebuffer (Xvfb).
+Finally the calculation for automatic wrapping in Tk needs improvement.

 Methods, member variables, etc. starting with an underscore (`_`) are considered to be internal only.
 Their usage and interfaces may change